Sierra Club Florida

 Sierra Club Florida Leaders

-The SC Florida Executive Committee - 2013
+The 2013 Chapter Executive Committee

+To read their bios, scroll to the bottom of this page.
 For more information on the structure of the Chapter, see the bylaws below.

 The Chapter has a lot of work to do and needs your help.
 We need new members for the Political Committee, new local contacts for